motlin/hex-zero/README.md

 -   Total of 3 to 7 tiles per piece
 -   All tiles must be within the immediate neighborhood of the center hex (no long lines)

-### Difficulty Levels

-The game offers four difficulty settings:

--   **Easy**: Radius 3 board with 6 pieces
--   **Medium**: Radius 4 board with 8 pieces (default)
--   **Hard**: Radius 4 board with 12 pieces
--   **Custom**: User-configurable radius (2-8) and number of pieces

 ### Level Generation

 Levels are procedurally generated to ensure solvability:

 1. Start with all hexes at height 0
+2. Generate a number of septomino pieces based on difficulty
-2. Randomly place the generated pieces to build up heights (maximum height: 6)
+3. Randomly place the generated pieces to build up heights
-3. Present those exact pieces to the player to solve
+4. Present those exact pieces to the player to solve

 ### Gameplay Features

--   Players can cycle through all pieces and place them in any order
+-   Players can cycle through septomino pieces and place them in any order
+-   Septominoes cannot be rotated - pieces maintain fixed orientations
+-   Players can request a hint, which shows where the current piece was placed during level generation
+-   Undo/redo functionality
+-   Restart puzzle
+-   Instructions screen
+-   Keyboard shortcuts
+-   Victory screen with:
+    -   Difficulty level
+    -   Number of undos used
+    -   Number of hints used
+    -   Confetti

+### Difficulty Levels

+-   **Easy**: Radius 3 board with 4 pieces
+-   **Medium**: Radius 3 board with 6 pieces (recommended)
+-   **Hard**: Radius 3 board with 8 pieces
+-   **Extreme**: Radius 4 board with 10 pieces
+-   **Impossible**: Radius 4 board with 14 pieces
+-   **Custom**: User-configurable radius (2-8) and number of pieces

+## Technical Details

+### Board Layout

+The game board consists of a hexagonal grid arranged in a pointy-topped orientation.
+Each individual hex tile is drawn flat-topped.

+### Controls

 -   Placed pieces are removed from the cycle, but pieces are still labeled with their original piece number
+-   The restart option behaves as if undo were pressed for every move, populating the redo stack

+#### Desktop Controls

+-   **Arrow keys**: ↑/↓ cycle pieces, ←/→ undo/redo
+-   **Mouse wheel**: Cycle through remaining pieces
+-   **Mouse**: Hover to preview, click to place, drag to pan
+-   **Zoom**: +/- keys to zoom in/out
+-   **Keyboard shortcuts**:
+    -   H: Show hint
+    -   R: Reset view (zoom and pan)
+    -   I: Show instructions
+    -   ?: Show keyboard shortcuts
+-   **Buttons**: Show Hint, New Game, Restart Level

+#### Mobile Controls

+-   Touch: Preview piece placement and place pieces
+-   **Pinch to zoom** in/out for better visibility
+-   **Two-finger pan** to move around the board
+-   **Bottom control bar** with: Prev, Hint, Next, Undo, Reset, Redo

+#### Hover/Preview System

+-   **Valid placement** (all covered hexes have height > 0):
+    -   Shows preview of board state after placement
+    -   Semi-transparent yellow fill: `rgba(255, 235, 59, 0.3)`
+    -   Yellow outlines: `#ffeb3b` with 3px width
+-   **Invalid placement**:
+    -   Pieces can only be placed where all covered hexes have height greater than 0.
+    -   Semi-transparent red fill: `rgba(244, 67, 54, 0.3)`
+    -   Red outlines: `#f44336` with 3px width
+-   **Hint display**: `#e94560` outline with 4px dashed line

+### Layout

+#### Desktop Layout

+-   Canvas on left side
+-   Right side:
+    -   "Current Piece"
+    -   Piece preview
+    -   Piece X of Y
+    -   "Show Hint" button
+    -   "New Game" button
+    -   "Restart Level" button
+    -   Controls preview:
+        Controls:
--   No rotation - pieces maintain fixed orientations
+        ↑/↓ - Cycle pieces
--   Hint system shows placement of the current piece
--   Undo/redo functionality
+        ← - Undo
--   Restart option
+        → - Redo
--   Victory screen with difficulty acknowledgment upon completion

-## Technical Implementation Details
+        Click - Place piece

+#### Mobile Layout

+-   Canvas on top
+-   Bottom control bar with:
+    -   Prev, Hint, Next, Undo, Reset, Redo buttons
+-   Piece preview inside canvas, instead of with controls
+-   Automatic canvas centering that accounts for mobile controls

 ### Visual Specifications